AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-emailsntfctns/proof-notifications-and-reminders/late-proof-email.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 The Late Proof email is sent to recipients when a proof is close to deadline or reaching deadline.
 These types of emails are not possible to disable on a proof level, but are configurable on account and user personal settings level.

 * Late proof emails are automatically sent to reviewers when a proof reaches its deadline and not all reviews or decisions have been made.

-   These emails are enabled by default and cannot be adjusted&nbsp;for the whole accounts, but users can disable them in&nbsp;their Proofing defaults.
+   These emails are enabled by default and cannot be adjusted for the whole accounts, but users can disable them in their Proofing defaults.

 * At risk emails are sent to reviewers when a proof is close to deadline.
 They are disabled by default and can be enabled in the Account Settings.
 Once enabled they can also be adjusted in the Proofing defaults.